We started our drive from Vienna at 10 AM, and since then it has been one amazing scene after another.

 Hallstatt hotels and holidays rentals

-For small groups (3-4 adults), check out W & S Executive Apartments (suites for 4 start at EUR 380).
+For small groups (3-4 adults), check out W & S Executive Apartments.
 Note that both this and the Gasthof Pension Hirlatz are a few minutes’ scenic walk outside the old town.

 Obertraun hotels and holidays rentals